Jump To Section

 - Clothing can ruin a good green screen scene—always ensure actors’ costumes do not have the same color as the screen behind them, or that part of their costume will also be replaced in chroma keying.

-Become a better filmmaker with the MasterClass All-Access Pass.
+Become a better filmmaker with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by film masters, including David Lynch, Ron Howard, Spike Lee, Jodie Foster, and more.